Quick Answer

 FAQ

-- Why can a cooling pillow still feel warm?
+- Why does a cooling pillow stop feeling cool overnight?

 - What should I check before replacing the pillow?